juanvallejo/JSON-server/actions/README.md

 ###Writing new actions

-Any new test cases should use the new action library api and should be placed inside of actions/.
+Any new Action cases should use the new action library api and should be placed inside of actions/.
 (Open any of the existing actions to see an example).

 New actions will automatically be added and run by the action library when the command above is used.
 Make sure you are in this folder when running the command above.

-As you may have just found out, you do in fact need Node.js to run these tests.
+As you may have just found out, you do in fact need Node.js to run these Actions.
 And the main server.js.
 And pretty much everything else in this repository.
 To install, read the actual README.md file supplied in the root directory of this repository.